ShrutiBiswas/CarSales_EDA/README.md

 ## INTRODUCTION

 This dataset was collected from car sale advertisements between years 1953 to 2016 for study/practice purposes.
 Duplicate records were deleted.The missing values of engine volume were replaced with the mean.
 Preprocessing has been done.

-- and is it just about __improving__ the sales of Car.
+It is just about __improving__ the sales of Car.

 ## PROJECT ANALYSIS